The Difference Between “American” Cheese and American-Made Artisan Cheese

 - Ever notice you feel a bit more calm and happy after eating cheese?
 That’s not just because it tastes so good.
 Cheese contains magnesium, which is known to help reduce the effects of stress on the body.

 - For those who have trouble digesting cheese, try goat and sheep milk alternatives.
 These milks are naturally homogenized and have smaller, more uniform fat molecules making it easier to digest.

 Types of Milk Used For Cheese.

 An old saying goes: Cow’s milk is made for butter, Goat’s milk is for drinking, Sheep’s milk is made for cheese.
 While there are a lot of cow’s milk cheeses these days (that’s mainly what is used in the US), worldwide there are just as many cheeses made from sheep’s milk.
 That’s pretty amazing, considering sheep only produce milk for about 5 months of the year.
-A single sheep produces about 1-2 quarts of milk per day (compared to 8-12 gallons from a cow and 1 gallon from a goat).
+A single sheep produces about 1-2 quarts of milk per day (compared to 8-12 gallons from a cow and about a gallon from a goat).
 This is one of the reasons there are more cow’s milk cheeses.

 - Buffalo Milk – You read that right!
 Water Buffalo (not American Bison) milk is often traditionally used to make fresh mozzarella, and many other styles as well.
 Stop by and try some other fabulous cheeses made with this rich, creamy milk.

 How to Cut Artisan Cheese.

 - Hey now, get your mind out of the 4th grade.
 Cutting artisan cheese properly adds to the experience of eating it.
 Presentation means a lot when it comes to cheese: